imthenachoman/nSPTiles/temp.md

-tile background opacity | opacity for the background tile background color on hover | same as above but for when the mouse is over the tile tile background opacity on hover | same as above but for when the mouse is over the tile tile image URL | the URL of an image to show on the tile tile image opacity | opacity for the tile image tile image URL on hover | same as above but for when the mouse is over the tile tile image opacity on hover | same as above but for when the mouse is over the tile tile image position | placement for the image within the tile (check here for details) tile image width | the width of the image tile image height | the height of the image in pixels tile image padding | the padding for the image in pixels tile FA class | the Font-Awesome icon to use (check http://fortawesome.github.io/Font-Awesome/icons/ for details) tile FA color | the color to use for the Font-Awesome icon (check here for details) tile FA style | style to apply to the Font-Awesome icon tile FA opacity | opacity for the Font-Awesome icon tile FA class on hover | same as above but for when the mouse is over the tile
+tile background opacity | opacity for the background tile background color on hover | same as above but for when the mouse is over the tile tile background opacity on hover | same as above but for when the mouse is over the tile tile image URL | URL of an image to show on the tile tile image opacity | opacity for the tile image tile image URL on hover | same as above but for when the mouse is over the tile tile image opacity on hover | same as above but for when the mouse is over the tile tile image position | placement for the image within the tile (check here for details) tile image width | width of the image tile image height | height of the image in pixels tile image padding | padding for the image in pixels tile FA class | Font-Awesome icon to use (check http://fortawesome.github.io/Font-Awesome/icons/ for details) tile FA color | color to use for the Font-Awesome icon (check here for details) tile FA style | style to apply to the Font-Awesome icon tile FA opacity | opacity for the Font-Awesome icon tile FA class on hover | same as above but for when the mouse is over the tile